LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 AppFlowy Editor treats a document as a collection of nodes.
 For example, a paragraph is a `TextNode` and an image is an `ImageNode`.

+We use `LinkedList` to organize the relationship between nodes, which provides a relatively efficient way to insert and delete nodes.

+Each node uses a normalized description, so we can easily describe those nodes in JSON.

 #### Required Node Fields
 A node must contain the fields listed below.